quanghuynguyenhua/quanghuynguyenhua/README.md

 ### My Projects:

-<a href= "https://github.com/quanghuynguyenhua/Minard-Map">A contemporary re-design of notable Minard Map</a>
+<a href= "https://github.com/quanghuynguyenhua/Minard-Map">A re-design of notable Minard Map using contemporary interactive method</a>

 <br />
 <br />